Skip to content

 Drugs and Medical Products in Italy

 Once you are already in Italy and in need of prescription medicines and other drugs, your respective family doctor will issue you a prescription that you can present to the pharmacy.
-Most pharmacies in Italy are just small family-run establishments and they only deal with medically-related items.
+Most pharmacies in Italy are just small family-run establishments and they only deal with medically related items.
 However, if you have state health coverage, you qualify for those subsidized charges that reduce the cost of the medicines.
+The most common prescriptions are pills (pillole), injections (inienioni), suppositories (supposta) or powders (polveri).
+The medications are grouped according to a list where ticketed discounts are provided, so long as you are registered with the social security system.
 Otherwise, you are required to pay in full.
 If you are maintaining a prescriptive drug regularly, ask your home country doctors for your medicines’ generic names since brands normally vary from one country to another.

 Hospitals in Italy

 Italian state hospitals, called ospedali, can sometimes be considered as very depressing places because of poor nursing back-ups, although some basic hospital accommodations can still be relied upon.
+There is a clear difference between private and public hospital facilities, though the expertise is still of the same quality.
 If there is a need for you to be hospitalized, obtain a doctor’s referral from your medical practitioner and there are possibilities that your hospital charges are free if you qualify for the state health coverage.
 Italian state hospital rooms normally have three to six beds but you can still avail for single rooms only if you pay for the daily supplements.
 Although single and private rooms, these rooms are not equipped with a television set and bedside telephones.
 However, there are a few hospitals that provide specialized treatments.
 Additionally, under the National Health, you can actually request to be treated in hospitals in near cities.

 Private or State Coverage in Italy?

 Italians and foreigners in Italy prefer to take private health insurance coverage over and above those basic state covers.
 With a private insurance, you can freely choose your own doctor and specialist and treated at private hospitals, thus avoiding for those long queues just to get an appointment for medical specialists.
 Private hospitals in Italy have the best accommodations, comparable to those five-star hotels.
-Although with the comfort and the quality of service that you can obtain from private hospitals, medical care is likely similar as those in public hospitals.
+Although with the comfort and the quality of service from private hospitals, the medical care is very similar to those in public hospitals.

 However, you should be aware that private hospital treatments in Italy are very expensive.
 Before any treatment, see to it that you check whether your chosen insurance company covers your treatment.